lowarn-dsu/lowarn/arbitrary/README.md

 # lowarn-arbitrary

-This package provides orphaned instances of QuickCheck's `Arbitrary` typeclass for types in `lowarn`.
+This package provides orphaned instances of QuickCheck's `Arbitrary` type class for types in `lowarn`.